The Keys to “No Regrets Living”

 As physicians, occasionally in the course of caring for our patients we encounter events that truly stun us.
 Unforgettable occurrences that defy all of our predictions and expectations.
 The “Miracles Project” is a collection of these stories, medical miracles, written by leading doctors who witnessed them, physicians at the top of their fields.
 The project, which began in 2014, has resulted in a remarkable new book, “Miracles We Have Seen – America’s Leading Physicians Share Stories They Can’t Forget,” published in September, 2016 by HCI Books, publishers of the original “Chicken Soup for the Soul” series.
 Contributors to this book include pediatricians, internists, surgeons, family medicine specialists, emergency medicine physicians, obstetricians, psychiatrists, and sub-specialists in a wide variety of fields.
 Leaders in bedside care and preeminent educators, including deans and department heads on the faculties of the top university medical schools in the country.
 The common thread among us is that we have borne witness to unexplainable, unforgettable, and profoundly unexpected events— medical miracles—in our patients.
 Dr. Rotbart is donating 100% of net author proceeds from sales of the book to the 65 charities chosen by the physician-essayists participating in this project.

-Dr. Rotbart’s national media appearances include: The Dr. Oz Show, CBS’ The Early Show, USA Today, Parents Magazine, Time Magazine, US News and World Report, Redbook Magazine, SELF Magazine, Kiwi Magazine, Fit Parenting, Chicago Tribune, Los Angeles Times, Health Magazine, Ladies Home Journal, First for Women, VIV Magazine, Prevention Magazine, Cafe Mom/The Stir, ABCNews.com, USAToday.com, ChicagoTribune.com, MSNBC.com, Livestrong.com.
+Dr. Rotbart’s national media appearances include: The Dr. Oz Show (two appearances), CBS’ The Early Show, National Public Radio, Coast-to-Coast Radio, USA Today, Parents Magazine, Time Magazine, US News and World Report, Redbook Magazine, SELF Magazine, Kiwi Magazine, Fit Parenting, Chicago Tribune, Los Angeles Times, Health Magazine, Ladies Home Journal, First for Women, VIV Magazine, Prevention Magazine, Cafe Mom/The Stir, ABCNews.com, USAToday.com, ChicagoTribune.com, MSNBC.com, Livestrong.com, and hundreds of radio programs, podcasts and guest blog posts.
 He is a regular monthly contributor to Parents Magazine’s Parents Perspective, and a contributor to several New York Times blogs and to Jill Smokler’s ScaryMommy.com.
 His No Regrets Parenting Show was one of the original programs on MomTV.
 In February, 2009, Dr. Rotbart teamed with former American Idol Brooke White for a nationwide satellite media tour promoting influenza prevention.
 In February, 2010, he collaborated with former American Idol Danny Gokey for another nationwide flu-awareness satellite media tour.
 Filmmaker Chris Condayan has prepared a video documentary for parents featuring Dr. Rotbart in collaboration with the National Academy of Sciences, which can be viewed here, or by clicking the YouTube link on this page.
+For a complete listing of Dr. Rotbart’s appearances and writings, see the “Appearances” page of this website.

 Education and Professional

-Dr. Rotbart has been a Pediatrics specialist for the past 34 years.
+Dr. Rotbart has been a Pediatrics and Infectious Diseases specialist for the past 37 years.
 He received his M.D. degree from Cornell University.
 His internship and residency in Pediatrics were at the University of Pennsylvania/Children’s Hospital of Philadelphia followed by fellowship in Pediatric Infectious Diseases at the University of Colorado/Children’s Hospital Colorado.
 Following fellowship, Dr. Rotbart joined the full time faculty of the University of Colorado Department of Pediatrics and Children’s Hospital Colorado, where he currently is Professor and Vice Chairman Emeritus of the Department of Pediatrics.
-Dr. Rotbart has been named to Best Doctors in America every year since 1996, as well as receiving numerous other national awards for research, teaching, and clinical work.
+Dr. Rotbart was named to Best Doctors in America for 18 consecutive years, as well as receiving numerous other national awards for research, teaching, and clinical work.
 He is the author of more than 175 medical and scientific publications in the fields of pediatrics, infectious diseases, and molecular virology.
 He developed and patented the gold standard test for diagnosing viral meningitis, a test still used around the world today.
-His book, Human Enterovirus Infections (ASM Press), is the most comprehensive text in that field.
+His book for physicians and biologists, Human Enterovirus Infections (ASM Press), is the most comprehensive text in that field.

-Dr. Rotbart and his wife Sara live in Denver, Colorado and are the proud parents of 3 adult kids and the even prouder grandparents of one beautiful baby boy.
+Dr. Rotbart and his wife Sara live in Denver, Colorado and are the proud parents of 3 adult kids and the even prouder grandparents of three.
 Dr. Rotbart is also “Coach Harley,” having coached youth baseball and basketball for more than 16 years; including 8 years coaching baseball at the high school level.
-His baseball and softball book for kids and their parents, The On Deck Circle of Life – 101 Lessons from the Dugout (2007) has been among the bestselling kids’ sports books in the country, endorsed by baseball Hall of Famer Cal Ripken, Jr. who wrote: “I have shared your book with our Foundation and encouraged them to incorporate the lessons into our character education program.
+His baseball and softball book for kids and their parents, The On Deck Circle of Life – 101 Lessons from the Dugout (2007) was among the bestselling kids’ sports books in the country, endorsed by baseball Hall of Famer Cal Ripken, Jr. who wrote: “I have shared your book with our Foundation and encouraged them to incorporate the lessons into our character education program.
 Thank you for contributing to the development of healthy, happy children.”